 - The exam should be structured to test the student's knowledge, research skills, problem solving skills and their ability to do academic work.
-The content of the questions is designed to combine general Film and Media Studies disciplinary foundations and emphases, and the student's systematic area of study. - 3 days, 3 exams, answer 1 of 2 questions per day.
-Student should be given 24 hours to answer each day's questions. - The questions should be coordinated and reviewed by the chair of the committee before being given to the student. - Students may refer to all resources that will assist with their work during the allotted time period for each question, and the department will provide special assistance, as needed, for disabled students. - Questions will not be given in advance. - The typewritten response will be twelve to twenty double-spaced pages in a 12-point fort for each question. - Each student may choose the order of his or her area exams.
+The content of the questions is designed to combine general Film and Media Studies disciplinary foundations and emphases, and the student's systematic area of study.
+The questions will be coordinated and reviewed by the chair of the committee before being given to the student. - 3 days, 3 exams, answer 1 of the 2 given questions per day.
+Students are given 24 hours to answer each day's questions. - Students may refer to all resources that will assist with their work during the allotted time period for each question, and the department will provide special assistance, as needed, for disabled students. - Questions will not be given in advance. - The typewritten response will be twelve to twenty double-spaced pages in a 12-point font for each question. - Each student may choose the order of his or her area exams.

 To aid in preparation for the examination, the student in consultation with the dissertation committee will develop reading lists for each of the three areas.
-The reading lists are primarily a guide for study, and should not be interpreted as a catalogue of required knowledge.
+The reading lists are primarily a guide for study and should not be interpreted as a catalog of required knowledge.
 Consult with the chair of your committee for additional suggested reading.

-The written qualifying examination will normally be administered in the fall quarter of the 3rd year for PhD only students, or fall quarter of the 4th year for MA/PhD students.
+The written qualifying examinations are administered in the fall quarter of the 3rd year for PhD only students or fall quarter of the 4th year for MA/PhD students.
 Following administration of the examination, the faculty will evaluate the student's performance in each section.
 An unsatisfactory section of the examination may be repeated once, in the same quarter, or the quarter immediately following the receipt of the written evaluation.

-Dissertation Prospectus
+Dissertation Prospectus: